What you see: Sunken, darker areas on your strawberries

-Eat or toss: If the bruised areas aren’t showing signs of mold they’re safe to eat.
-However, if the strawberry is very soft and degraded, it won't taste good anymore
+Eat or toss: If they aren’t showing signs of mold or rot, they should still be OK.
+However, if the strawberry is very soft and degraded, it won’t taste good anymore.

 Softening fruit like this is more susceptible to mold, but as long as you don’t see any, it’s still fine.
 The next question is will it taste very good?
 That depends!

 Strawberries are supposed to soften – a bit